- Electro-Voice RE20 Dynamic Broadcast Microphone

 Yes, typically you’d be told to use a large diaphragm condenser microphone (LDC) for vocal recording.
 That’s because those mics are super sensitive and can pick up the nuances of a voice really well.
 Also, compared to your average dynamic microphones like the standard computer mics, headsets and ice-cream cone shaped mics you see on stage for live performances, you can get better vocal quality in a recording at a really decent price.
 Entry-level LDCs often cost under 100 bucks.

 For studio recording, dynamic mics are normally used only for things like drums or loud electric guitar amps.
-Dynamic mics are much less sensitive, generally, than condenser mics.
+Dynamic mics are generally less sensitive than condenser mics.
 And while there are exceptions of course, vocals are almost never recorded in the studio with dynamic mics.
-LDCs are widely regarded as the mics of choice of the voice recording world.
+Condenser mics are widely regarded as the mics of choice of the voice recording world.

-Dynamic mics, on the other hand, because they are less sensitive, are also better at preventing p-pops from getting onto your vocal recordings.
+Dynamic mics, on the other hand, are often less sensitive.
+So they are also better at preventing p-pops from getting onto your vocal recordings.
 The problem is that most dynamic mis just don’t sound as good when recording in the studio.
 But there ARE some dynamic mics that DO sound great on vocals.
 They just aren’t quite as affordable as a lot of decent LDCs.
 The kinds of dynamic mics I’m talking about are the ones typically used by radio DJs and other broadcasters.
 The Electro-Voice RE20 dynamic microphone is one of those.

 So How Did It Sound?